naofireblade/homebridge-neato/README.md

 - [ghulands](https://github.com/ghulands) for finding and fixing a bug when no robot is associated with the neato account
 - [Berkay](https://github.com/btutal) for adding the schema file to use the plugin with homebridge-config-ui-x
 - [Antoine de Maleprade](https://github.com/az0uz) for adding the zone cleaning feature
-- [DJay](https://github.com/DJay-X) for testing tons of new beta versions
+- [DJay](https://github.com/DJay-X) for testing out tons of new beta versions